 To begin your hearing assessment, we’ll talk about any symptoms you’ve been having and why you opted for a hearing test.
 Many patients say that a loved one encouraged them to be tested or that they realized they have trouble hearing their television at a reasonable level.
 These things can be valuable in helping us determine your degree of hearing loss and what hearing aid will be best for you and your lifestyle.
 Once we’ve talked about your symptoms and difficulties, we’ll begin the tests.
 These assessments are quick, easy, and can be performed at our private, comfortable office.
 Once our audiologists have a report of your test results, we can review them and discuss the treatment options, hearing aids, and lifestyle changes that can benefit you best.

 Although it can seem like a hassle to take care of your hearing health, it’s important to your overall health and quality of life.
 Fortunately, it requires an easy first step.
 We invite you to schedule a consultation with our audiologist who can perform a quick and easy assessment of your hearing and recommend your next treatment options.
-To schedule a consultation, call our New York City office at 212-774-1971 or fill out our online form.
+To schedule a consultation, call our New York City office or fill out our online form.
 Our helpful staff can help you find the appointment that works best for you.